AWS Certification – Analytics Services – Cheat Sheet

 • ordered records, as well as the ability to read and/or replay records in the same order vs no guarantee on data ordering (with the standard queues before the FIFO queue feature was released)

-• data storage up to 24 hours, extended to 7 days vs 1 minute to extended to 14 days but cleared if deleted by the consumer
+• data storage up to 24 hours, extended to 365 days vs 1 minute to extended to 14 days but cleared if deleted by the consumer.

-• supports multiple consumers vs single consumer at a time and requires multiple queues to deliver message to multiple consumers
+• supports multiple consumers vs a single consumer at a time and requires multiple queues to deliver messages to multiple consumers.

 • Kinesis Producer